 The Bottom Line

-Covid has changed a lot when it comes to educational.
+Covid has changed a lot when it comes to education.
 As a result, keep this educational stocks list on your watch list.
 Then you can keep your eye on how they move.
 And when you see a setup, you can add it to your portfolio.